DI-OSVISE/DI-OSVISE.github.io/_posts/2024-05-01-projectlaunch.md

 ---

 The project has started today, so we will launch the activities in the next weeks and engage with the community.
-The official assignment of ressources was delayed and it will take some weeks to be fully operational.
+The official assignment of resources was delayed and it will take some weeks to be fully operational.

 Stay tuned!